z390development/z390/doc/svc_services.md

 ### Bits 0-1

-* 00 - The initial state, WAIT requires both these bits to be zero.
+* 00 - The initial state.
+WAIT requires both these bits to be zero.
-* 10 - After a Macro specifying an ECB is issued (eg. WTOR), this wait state is set.
+* 10 - When the WAIT macro is issued for the ECB, this wait bit is set and the program enters the wait state.
-* 01 - Set to this state internally or by the POST Macro indicates that the event is complete or that the task in a wait state is to be resumed.
+* 01 - Set to this state internally or by the POST macro indicates that the event is complete or that the task in a wait state is to be resumed.
 It is valid to test for this state using a bit test instruction like TM.
 * 11 Invalid.

 ### Bits 2-31

-Completion code, set internally or by the POST Macro.
+Completion code, set internally or by the POST macro.

 ## SVC functions